 This is New England, so bad weather comes with the territory.
 We do work in most conditions, but we also care about the safety of our employees.
-There are rare occasions where severe storms will force us to postpone of your move.
-(In snow and icy conditions we do ask that you arrange for driveways and walkways to be cleared and sanded to avoid potential for injury.)
+There are occasions where severe weather will force us to reschedule your move, either by doing it earlier or postponing.

 Do you charge for the time your trucks are driving to our move and return trip after the move is over?

 Yes, in most cases.
-Please let us know about any items like pianos, pool tables, hot tubs and Tempur-pedic style mattresses when you contact us, so that we can make adequate arrangements for a safe move.
+Please let us know about any items like pianos, pool tables, large safes and adjustable beds when you contact us, so that we can make adequate arrangements for a safe move.

-Refrigerators and freezers - please empty the contents
+- Refrigerators and freezers: Please empty the contents and disconnect water lines

-Washing machines and hot tubs - please make sure they are disconnected from any water source and/or drainage hose.
+- Washing machines and hot tubs: Please make sure water lines and drainage hoses are disconnected.
 (Don’t forget to shut off the main water valve before disconnecting and have towels and a bucket on hand for any spillage.)

-Gas appliances - Please contact your gas company to disconnect and reconnect these appliances (we are unable to do this for you)
+- Gas appliances: Please contact your gas company to disconnect and reconnect these appliances

-Yes, we are happy to help with the disassembly and reassembly of your furniture.
+Yes, disassembly and reassembly of your furniture is part of our standard service.
 However, please be aware of the following: